-The software used by the SARPcheck Programme shall allow for direct upload of data and exchange between the SQO and the Operator.
+It is the intention of the SARPcheck program to ensure in future that the software used by the SARPcheck Programme will allow for direct upload of data and exchange between the SQO and the Operator.

 11. AUDITOR GUIDANCE

 11.1.
 Introduction to Auditor Guidance